whitegreen/PackingDone/README.md

 # PackingDone
-Packing given shapes onto a grid with 0-1 integer linear programming via [Gurobi](https://www.gurobi.com/) Python/Java API.
+Packing given polyominoes onto a grid with 0-1 integer linear programming via [Gurobi](https://www.gurobi.com/) Python/Java API.

 This repo includes a Python project and a Java project.
 Each Python file and its Java version always result in the same Gurobi program.